bnesiba/gptManager/README.md

         - **Story Search:** This endpoint takes a prompt and, using the defined search tools, finds stories that match the user's query.
 It can also run the evaluation process on new stories it is given.
              - This is a fully-functional chatbot and can reason about stories, produce new stories from known content and anything else you would expect chatgpt to be capable of doing.
    - StoryEvaluationFlow defines two sets of tools, one for each of the two features.
         - **Story Evaluation** is split up across 4 tools.
 This allows the agent's previously located information to inform later responses, and lowers the chance of hallucinations.
-Each tool also includes an optional parameter for the agent to input any complications encountered while finding the associated information (maybe a story doesn't have an author for example), further minimising hallicinations and alerting the user if they occurred.
+Each tool also includes an optional parameter for the agent to input any complications encountered while finding the associated information (maybe a story doesn't have an author for example), further minimising hallucinations and alerting the user if they occurred.
-             - **SetGeneralInfo** tool has the agent extract the title and author(s) of the particlar work.
+             - **SetGeneralInfo** tool has the agent extract the title and author(s) of the particular work.
              - **SetCharacterList** tool has the agent extract a list of character names, descriptions, and roles from the story.
              - **SetStoryTags** tool has the agent assign a number of tags to the story based on events or elements of the story (vehicles/animals/professions/family members/etc).
              - **SetStorySummary** tool is always run last and has the agent generate a short summary of the story.
 Because this tool is always run last, it benefits from the accumulated information from previously run tools.